ismailbouhiri/kreatincTest/README.md

 ## Description:
 ### MovieDb:

-first project is simple replica of the famous movies website: https://www.imdb.com/.
+this is simple replica of the famous movies website: https://www.imdb.com/.

 The stack being used is Vue.js and Bootstrap with Sass for personal styling.